 The Renaissance Soul: How to Make Your Passions Your Life – A Creative and Practical Guide is a wonderful book for all the people in the world who feel frustrated by the expectation that they should pick just ONE career focus.
 If it sounds much better to you to follow many (and frequently changing) interests, this is the book for you.
 A strength of the book is that author Margaret Lobenstine struck a nice balance between support/encouragement and a clear-eyed understanding of the challenges faced by Renaissance Souls.
 Lobenstine explained that Renaissance Souls like Leonardo da Vinci, Isabella d’Este, Benjamin Franklin, and Maya Angelou did not confine themselves to a single career focus, but studied diverse subjects and racked up accomplishments spanning many different disciplines and pursuits.
 Their work histories contain helpful information for Renaissance Souls in the present, even those who aren’t geniuses or famous.

 The book includes a quiz to determine if you are a Renaissance Soul.
 Signs that you might be one are a history of becoming excited by many things at once and having difficulty choosing, loving challenges until they are mastered and then getting bored, and fear of being trapped or limited.

-The book wraps up with time management strategies for people with a lot of different interests and some analysis of the ways in which family expectations can create psychological barriers that get in the way of career and personal happiness.
+The book wrapped up with time management strategies for people with a lot of different interests and some analysis of how family expectations can create psychological barriers that impede career and personal happiness.

-I thoroughly enjoyed this book and I believe it will help a lot of people.
+I thoroughly enjoyed this book, and I believe it will help many people.
 I recommend it highly.